biobricks/pastlevel/README.md

 However, if you do this then commits will take longer for large databases since a complete (and modified) copy of the previous database index has to be built using only the leveldb get/put/batch primitives.
 See the _performance_ section for more info.

+# multi

+If you're planning on having multiple processes access a pastlevel database at the same time (using e.g. multiparty or some other RPC system) then set {multi: true}.
+If using multi then you _must_ enable auto mode (which is the default).

+Normally when opening a pastlevel database, pastlevel will attempt to check out the previously checked out commit, but when multi is enabled nothing will be checked out per default (since last checked out commit might not have been checked out by you).
+Instead you will have to manually call .checkout with a specific commit id after opening the database, or if this is a new/emptry database you can just start using it without checking anything out.

+# atomicity, frozen views and cleanup

+Normal levelup has the following features:

+* .put, .del and .batch are atomic
+* read streams are locked to how the db looked when the stream started

+The short story is that in auto mode you can rely on pastlevel to provide both of these, with the exception that if a put .put, .del or .batch operation is interrupted before it completes then it can leave behind an index that is never used and which will not be automatically removed.
+The only effect this has is that the database will be slightly larger than it needs to be since it now has an extra unused index.
+In the future I plan to have the database automatically remove these junk indexes on next commit.

+In manual mode you cannot expect the read streams

+Important things first: The only time that you can ever get into a situation where you're seeing an inconsistant view of a data

+For pastlevel, anything that results in a commit is not truly atomic.
+This means that in auto mode no operations are truly atomic.
+This is not as bad as it sounds, since you still can never get into a situation where a

+In manual mode .put and .batch are atomic (but of course don't result in a commit).

 # performance

+Most operations are pretty fast.
+A pastlevel .get, .put, del or .batch in manual mode is equivalent to two of the same leveldown operations.
+Even in auto mode .get is equivalent to two normal .get operations.
+The one slow part of pastlevel is commits for large datasets.
+For manual mode this means .commit, .merge and .checkout calls and for auto mode this means any operation that changes the database.
+See the sub-section on commit performance for more details.

+## checkouts

+Checkouts are equivalent to a single levelup .put operation in auto mode and don't even touch the database in multi mode.
+In manual mode checkouts have the same speed as commits (since a working index is then created on checkout).

+## commits

 On each commit a new index of the entire database is created that represents the database at that revision.